davidmitchell2019/packer-ansible-ecs/README.md

 ### What problems did I have
 - I had never used Packer, Ansible, or ECS before this, so it was a nice opportunity to learn them, as well as refresh my docker skills.
 - As I first tested this in virtualbox, I had then to adapt it for docker - meaning the nginx and php processes cannot run in the background, so I had to change the config files to the processes to run in the foreground.
 And I installed and configure supervisor (in the provisioning step through ansible) to start and manage them.
+- At some point on my tests, the packer build was failing to pull the centos image from the docker hub.
+I checked the status and it turns out there was an incident and the hub was down for some time, so that can happen.
+- I also noticed at some random times with the packer docker builder, a build can fail when copying a template into the container, and retrying it just finishes without errors.

 ### How would I have done things to have the best HA/automated architecture
 - As this is running on an ECS Cluster, I would configure the cluster to run on multiple availability zones with an Elastic Load Balancer.
 And for the RDS database I would configure several snapshots.
 That would take care of the high availability.
 I would also configure Auto Scaling based on the application load, and I could setup read replicas for the database if required.